davewalker60/pmdup/pages/booking-rooms.md

 <br>For 2027, the official camp dancing will start the evening of Fri Feb 12 and end the evening of Thu Feb 18, with the likelihood of pre- and post-camp dancing on the night before and day/night after.

-We have 27 rooms of the 30-room Hotel Las Arenas Puerto Morelos for 10 nights (Wed Feb 10 check in to Sat Feb 20 check out) and 1 room for 6 nights (Wed Feb 10 check in to Tues Feb 16 check out).
+We have 27 rooms of the 30-room Hotel Las Arenas Puerto Morelos for 10 nights (Wed Feb 10 check-in to Sat Feb 20 check-out) and 1 room for 6 nights (Wed Feb 10 check-in to Tues Feb 16 check-out).
 We will also do our best to reserve rooms for your additional nights before and after, based on the best-guess dates you provide in the lodging request form.

 We are also exploring renting the 6 Ojo De Agua Kabañas, the brown sargasso brick buildings just over the wall next to the dance circle, (to better control our surroundings during camp) and the Alaska House is available possibly both before and after camp as well.

 <span style="color:red">**PLEASE READ CAREFULLY:**</span><br>**Before completing the lodging request form, it's imperative that you carefully read this entire web page.
 Thank you!** To participate in the Hotel Las Arenas initial room selection process, you'll be required in the form to agree to the information detailed here.

 <!--
 **The deadline for the Las Arenas initial room selection process has passed and room assignments are being finalized.
 There are still a couple rooms available, so to check on room availability.
-To join the waitlist, complete and submit the [Hotel Las Arenas Lodging](https://docs.google.com/forms/d/e/1FAIpQLSct3SrTHl76pMYcZ5z9-eWdLCjCXzf4igqfVk689qA42YuyWA/viewform){:target="_blank"} form, but hold off on sending your non-refundable $100 USD (or 2000 MXN) deposit until you hear from us.
+To join the waitlist, complete and submit the [Hotel Las Arenas Lodging](https://docs.google.com/forms/d/e/1FAIpQLSct3SrTHl76pMYcZ5z9-eWdLCjCXzf4igqfVk689qA42YuyWA/viewform){:target="_blank"} form, but hold off on sending your non-refundable $100 USD (or 1750 MXN) deposit until you hear from us.
 (We'll let you know whether you have a room or are on the waitlist as soon as we know.
 Thanks for your patience!)**
 -->
-The deadline for submitting your 1800 peso ($100 USD) ***per-person*** deposit is April 15, 2026.
+The deadline for submitting your 1750 peso ($100 USD) ***per-person*** deposit is April 15, 2026.
 Your deposit is:
 * Non-refundable if you cancel of your own accord.
 * Non-refundable in the unlikely event of us losing our nearly $6000 hotel deposit due to circumstances beyond our control (eg, hurricane, change of hotel ownership, etc...).
 * Refundable if none of your room preferences are available and you choose to stay elsewhere.

 If you aren't open to sending the deposit now or can only attend camp for part of the time, select the appropriate waitlist options on the form to be in the running for rooms still available closer to camp time.

-**<span style="color:red">Important waitlist note:</span>** We highly recommend booking a <span style="color:red">cancellable reservation</span> elsewhere -- so you can cancel when inevitably something opens up at the hotel last minute (which happens a lot!).
+**<span style="color:red">Important waitlist note:</span>** If you choose being on the waitlist rather than sending the deposit, we highly recommend booking a <span style="color:red">cancellable reservation</span> elsewhere -- so you can cancel when inevitably something opens up at the hotel last minute (which happens a lot!).
 Keep in mind that prices tend to skyrocket the closer we get to retreat time, so don't wait.
 Check out our [Lodging Options](lodging-options.md) web page for many other places we know of to stay in Puerto Morelos.

 ### Alaska House pricing
 Are you interested in staying in the Alaska House before and/or after camp?